Spyker Cars: Spyker E8/E12

-Spyker shareholders and CEO, Victor Muller hinted at a Maserati Quattroporte, Porsche Panamera rival with an eight-cylinder (the E8) or a twelve-cylinder (the E12) engine but due to problems getting the D8 into production, the idea was ignored until 2009 when Muller has said he "believes now could be the time to resurrect the saloon".
-Muller believed it would take about four years from the time that the E8/E12 is revealed to actual production.
-It was never produced, however.
+Spyker shareholders and CEO, Victor Muller, hinted at developing a Maserati Quattroporte and Porsche Panamera rival with either an eight-cylinder (the E8) or a twelve-cylinder (the E12) engine.
+However, due to difficulties bringing the D8 into production, the idea was set aside until 2009, when Muller stated that he "believes now could be the time to resurrect the saloon".
+Muller estimated that it would take about four years from the reveal of the E8/E12 to reach production.
+The model was never produced.